DWJStraat/Auction_bot/README.md

 # Auction_bot
-A simple discord bot for hosting private auctions
+A simple discord bot for hosting private auctions.
+Does not handle currency exchange.

 Setting up: